bww/monotron/docs/series.md

 ## DELETE /v1/accounts/{account_id}/series/{series_id}

 Delete a Series.
-This will delete the entire history of the series.
-You may reuse the Series after it has been deleted and the value will reset to `1`.
+This will delete the entire history of the Series.
+You may reuse the Series after it has been deleted and the value will be reset to `1`.

-Requires `delete:entry` scope in the Account.
+Requires `delete:series` scope in the Account.

 ### Example request